Tuesday, August 30, 2011

 A note that this is all a fry cry from real maraschino cherries which were originally made from a type of sour cherry grown in Croatia called a Marasca cherry.
 The Croats crushed their Marascas to make a sweet liqueur which I am guessing derived its almond-like flavor from the cherry pits.
 And the cherries that were then preserved in that liqueur were called Maraschino cherries.
 But since I am not interested in liquor-soaked cherries, the bastardization does not bother me one bit.

-Homemade Maraschino Cherries (adapted from Nick Mautone's book Raising the Bar)
+Homemade Maraschino Cherries adapted from Nick Mautone's Raising the Bar

 Makes one quart